confidential-computing/governance/TAC/Meetings/2022/2022-03-10/CCC_TAC_Minutes-2022-03-10.md

 ### Outreach update

 BW reviewed recent topics handled by the Outreach committee.
-He noted that a webinar will be held on March 15 at 8a called [The Hard Facts About Confidential Computing: Understanding Hardware’s Role in Delivering a New Level of Data Security](https://confidentialcomputing.io/webinar-the-hard-facts-about-confidential-computing/).
+He noted that a webinar will be held on March 15 at 8am Pacific called [The Hard Facts About Confidential Computing: Understanding Hardware’s Role in Delivering a New Level of Data Security](https://confidentialcomputing.io/webinar-the-hard-facts-about-confidential-computing/).
 He requested that TAC members amplify the social media posts and invite their colleagues.

 BW next noted discussions on mentorship led by NV.
 He also noted a discussion on event prioritization, and preparations to re-engage with analysts.
 Finally, he noted the website planning sub-team plans to begin meeting starting next week.